Logo What's After the Movie

 No actors found

-Discover how I Am Not a Serial Killer is rated on popular platforms like IMDb, Metacritic, and TMDb.
-Explore audience and critic scores to see how this movie ranks among the best.
+See how I Am Not a Serial Killer is rated across major platforms like IMDb, Metacritic, and TMDb.
+Compare audience scores and critic reviews to understand where I Am Not a Serial Killer stands among top-rated movies in its genre.

 Metacritic